Virender Sehwag: Test career

 He has been noted for his record against Pakistan, averaging over 90 against and in Pakistan, scoring four centuries against India's arch-rivals.
-The disparity in his average in the first and second innings is often noted, being 68 and 25 and all but one of his fifteen Test centuries having come in the first innings.
+The disparity in his average in the first and second innings is notable, being 62.5 and 30.25 and all but one of his fifteen Test centuries having come in the first innings.

 During Sri Lanka's tour of India in 2009, in the 3-match test series, he finished with the highest run getter of the series with 491 runs.
 In the last test match, he made 293 with the help of which India won the test match.
 In this innings he established many records: